It is time to say goodbye: This version of Elastic Cloud Enterprise has reached end-of-life (EOL) and is no longer supported.

 - Keep your deployments healthy by monitoring key performance metrics.

 - Secure your clusters to prevent unauthorized access from unwanted traffic or users and to preserve the integrity of your data with message authentication and SSL/TLS encryption.

-- Access the Elasticsearch API - Work with the Elasticsearch RESTful API directly from from the Cloud UI.
+- Access the Elasticsearch API console - Work with the Elasticsearch RESTful API directly from the Cloud UI.